Salabhasana

 3. Tighten your Gluteus and align your body; pressure will come on the shoulders.

-4. Release the pressure from your lower back and slowly place your legs on the ground.
+4. Release the pressure on your lower back, then slowly place your legs on the ground.

 5. Please rest for a short time until your body is fully relaxed.